MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 **&lt;- On the host system**

 1. On the host computer, open a Command Prompt window as Administrator.
-Change to the WinDbg.exe directory.
-We will use the x64version of WinDbg.exe from the Windows Driver Kit (WDK) that was installed as part of the Windows kit installation.
+We will use the x64 version of WinDbg.exe from the Windows Driver Kit (WDK) that was installed as part of the Windows kit installation.
+By default it is located here.

 ```
 C:\> Cd C:\Program Files(x86)\Windows Kits\10\Debuggers\x64
 ```

+> [!NOTE]
+> This labs assumes that both PCs are running a 64 bit version of Windows on both the target and host.
+> If that is not the case, the best approach is to run the same "bitness" of tools on the host that the target is running.
+For example if the target is running 32 bit Windows, run a 32 version of the debugger on the host.
+> For more information, see [Choosing the 32-Bit or 64-Bit Debugging Tools](choosing-a-32-bit-or-64-bit-debugger-package.md).
+>

 2. Launch WinDbg with remote user debug using the following command.
 The value for the key and port match what we set earlier using BCDEdit on the target.
 ```